mikeolivotto/t1a3/README.md

   - eg. `ruby index.rb Mike O easy hard` would result in the programming recognising player name as 'O' and the difficulty level as hard.
 - The application can be run without including arguments at run time.
 The application will prompt you for these upon starting.

+###  Usage

+All answers and options can be selected by pressing the ↑/↓ arrows to move and Enter to select.

 ### System and Hardware requirements

 This application has been designed and tested to run on MacOS 11.2.3, but should run on any Ruby-capable machine.
 Users obviously need a monitor (to see the app) and keyboard (for user input).

-Ruby is required to run this application.
-[Download Ruby here.](https://www.ruby-lang.org/en/downloads/) The application also relies on the following Ruby Gem dependencies:
+The application also relies on the following Ruby Gem dependencies:

 - [Artii](https://rubygems.org/gems/artii/versions/2.1.2)
 - [Colorize](https://github.com/fazibear/colorize)